 Linear Dynamic Models for Speech Recognition

-Linear Dynamic Models (LDMs) is a recently emerged and promising technique for speech recognition.
+Linear Dynamic Model (LDM) is a recently emerged and promising technique for speech recognition.
 The fundamental idea of an LDM is to describe a linear dynamic system as underlying states and observables, with an observation equation to link the internal states to the observables, and a state equation to capture the time-evolution of the states.
 Suppose is p-dimension observation vector and is q-dimension internal state vector [18][19], the LDM equations are specified as follows:

 In these equations, H and F are linear transformation matrices; and are uncorrelated white Gaussian noise to drive the linear stochastic system; sequence of observation and sequence of underlying states are finite dimensional and following multivariate Gaussian distribution for every specific time t.
-Equation 1 maps the output observation to the internal states.
-Equation 2 is the autogressive state process which describes how state evolves from one time frame to the next.
+The first equation maps the output observation to the internal states.
+The second equation is the autogressive state process which describes how state evolves from one time-frame to the next.

-Comparing with Hidden Markov Model, in which Gaussian mixtures model the output distribution and spatial correlations present in speech parameters are frequently ignored through the use of diagonal covariance matrices, LDMs incorporates the dynamic evolution of hidden states for a segment or phoneme.
+In comparison to the Hidden Markov Model, in which Gaussian mixtures model the output distribution and spatial correlations present in speech parameters are frequently ignored through the use of diagonal covariance matrices, LDMs incorporates the dynamic evolution of hidden states for a segment or phoneme.
 On a fundamental level, we first demonstrate LDMs as a novel pattern classifier for speech recognition.
-After that, sustained-phone database was chose to run phonetic speech recognition experiments and we got very potential result.
+After that, our sustained-phone database was chosen to run phonetic speech recognition experiments on, for which we got promising results.
 In the sustained-phone speech recognition experiments, LDMs shows good performance on phoneme classification especially for fricatives.
-As we increased the training dataset, we got obvious performance improvement from the confusion matrix.
-To the best of our knowledge, we could expect LDMs to be a competitive acoustic model for HMM.
+As we increased the training dataset, we noticed significant performance improvements as shown by the confusion matrix.
+Our experience until now with LDMs suggest that we could expect LDMs to be an acoustic model competitive with the current state of the art HMM systems.

 State Inference